Skip to main content

 In our drive to digitise the nation’s economy, let us be cautious not to become an over-digitised economy.

-Take the LDP toll plaza at Sri Damansara as an example: I have always wondered whose decision it is to put eight Touch ‘n Go lanes, three SmartTAG lanes, but only one RFID lane.
-It makes me, why until today, the concessionaire appears to be resistant to the suggestion to install a few more RFID lanes.
+Take the LDP toll plaza at Sri Damansara as an example: I have always wondered whose decision it is to put eight Touch ‘n Go lanes, three SmartTAG lanes, but only one RFID lane is obvious to the users.
+It makes me wonder, why until today, the concessionaire appears to be resistant to the suggestion to install a few more RFID lanes.
+What’s worse is that the Malaysian Highway Authority seems oblivious to the complaints; till today the second RFID lane remains obscure to most motorists.

 The result?

-RFID users face unnecessary inconvenience, often forced to weave across lanes just to get through.
+RFID users face unnecessary inconvenience, often forced to weave across lanes just to get through the toll plaza.
 We pay RM35 for a RFID tag that I was once told by a friend who used to sell such stickers when it was first introduced.
 Each sticker only less than RM5 each.
 This friend of mine has since passed on.

 A Bigger Issue